(820 ILCS 205/11)

 Employment certificate issuance; duration; revocation.

-(a) The employment certificate shall be issued by the City or County
+(a) The employment certificate shall be issued by the Regional or District

 Superintendent of Schools or by their duly authorized agents and shall be